C04.0 Conflict of Interest and Commitment Policy

 II.
 Statement of Policy

-All Employees owe the university professional loyalty and are expected to act in the best interest of the university, and to conduct university business ethically and with integrity.
+All Employees owe the university professional loyalty and are expected to act in the best interest of the university, and conduct university business ethically and with integrity.
 This includes avoiding a Conflict of Interest or a Conflict of Commitment (collectively, “Conflict”) that might impede or otherwise compromise their university responsibilities or the mission of RIT.

-Employees are required to disclose Financial Interests, Outside Activities, and relationships promptly upon changes to current or prospective circumstances that may raise Conflict issues, regardless when the initial Disclosure Statement was completed.
+Employees are required to disclose Financial Interests, Outside Activities, and Relationships, including Immediate Family or Relatives, promptly upon changes to current or prospective circumstances that may raise Conflict issues, regardless of when the initial Disclosure Statement was completed.

 Supervisors must determine whether a Conflict is manageable before an Employee may undertake the activity giving rise to the Conflict.
 Employees must comply with all measures put in place to manage, reduce, eliminate or otherwise treat the Conflict.